 Show an award letter that has:

-You can only qualify for the Tribal Head Start Program if your household earns 135% or less than the federal poverty guidelines.
+You can only qualify through the Tribal Head Start Program if you qualified for it through your income.
 Show a letter that includes the name of the child who participates.

 Show an award letter from an Indian Tribal Organization (ITO) or another state agency.
 All award letters or other official documents should have: